msheliga1/uriHW12SQLEmpTracker/README.md

 CLI inquirer app:
 Start options: view departments, roles and employees, add department, role or employee, and update employee-role
-View all depts shows a formatted table showing dept names ids
+View all depts shows a formatted table showing dept names and ids
-View all roles shows the job title, role id, the dept => the role belongs to, and role-salary
+View all roles shows the job title, role id, role-salary, and the dept (name) the role belongs to
-View all employees shows a formatted table with employee data, including employee ids, first names, last names,
+View all employees shows a formatted table with employee: id, first name, last names,
-    and role => job titles, departments, salaries, and emp => managers that the employees report to
+    and role => job title, salary, and department (name), and emp => managers that the employees report to
 Add a department, prompts to enter the dept name, and dept is added to the db
 Add a role, prompts to enter the role name, salary and dept, and role is added to the db
 Add an employee, prompts to enter the emps first name, last name, role and manager, and emp is added to the db